 The College offers the following degree options:

-The two pre-engineering concentrations result in a B.S. degree in computer science from Le Moyne and leads to acceptance into Syracuse University's Master's program in either computer science or computer engineering.
+The two pre-engineering concentrations result in a B.S. degree in computer science from Le Moyne and lead to acceptance into Syracuse University's master's degree program in either computer science or computer engineering.

 All computer science students must take eight required CSC courses, one required MTH course, and at least four upper-level CSC elective courses.
 A student must take at least two programming-intensive electives and at least one theory-intensive elective.
 Additional requirements include taking a two-course sequence in a foreign language and completing a minor in another discipline.
-See the College Catalog pages for CS for a complete description of the requirements to earn a B.A. or B.S. in computer science.
+See the Le Moyne College catalog for a complete description of the requirements to earn a B.A. or B.S. in computer science.